simwai/dark-boruto-rainmeter-skin/README.md

 ### How-To ###

-Just click on it, after you installed Rainmeter and it will install and load itself.
+Just click on the downloaded file, after you installed Rainmeter and the skin will install and load itself.

 ### License ###